 Here is a short creative writing exercise video you can do from home with students aged 11-18, using The Quiet at the End of the World.

 I take a £100 deposit on booking to cover travel costs.
 I’m covered with Public Liability Insurance through Imaging Insurance and the Society of Authors, and I have a basic DBS check (please be sure to ask if you would like me to bring the certificate along to the event).

-I’m currently taking bookings for Autumn 2020 and March 2021 for World Book Day, but I have limited slots in Spring/Summer 2020 – get in touch for information about my current availability.
+I’m currently taking bookings for March 2021 for World Book Day – get in touch for information about my current availability.